-The Government of Canada shall provide the Agency with reports as detailed in Articles 60 to 69 in respect of nuclear material subject to safeguards under this Agreement.
+The Government of Japan shall provide the Agency with reports as detailed in articles 60 to 65 and 67 to 69 in respect of nuclear material subject to safeguards under this Agreement.

-Reports shall be made in English or French.
+Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.

-Reports shall be based on the records kept in accordance with Articles 51 to 58 and shall consist, as appropriate, of accounting reports and special reports.
+Reports shall be based on the records kept in accordance with articles 51 to 58 and shall consist, as appropriate, of accounting reports and special reports.